· · · ·

 The Great Ocean Road: A planning guide and 5-day itinerary

-The journey from Melbourne to Sydney was going to take around 11 hours, so we decided to split this into 4 days with 4 stops along the way.
-The journey times are pretty long, so we split them out by stopping for food halfway, and some of the journeys we did in the evening so that we could wake up in our destination the next day with a full day of adventuring ahead.
-We did our research both online and by talking to the locals and managed to find the perfect 4-day itinerary which didn’t disappoint one bit.
+The journey from Melbourne to Sydney would take around 11 hours, so we decided to split it into 4 days, with 4 stops along the way.
+The journey times are pretty long, so we split them up by stopping for food halfway, and some of the journeys we did in the evening so that we could wake up in our destination the next day with a full day of adventuring ahead.
+We did our research both online and by talking to the locals and managed to find the perfect 4-day itinerary, which didn’t disappoint one bit.

 Day 1: Melbourne – Phillip Island (Journey time: 1 hr 45 minutes)

-We managed to find a pretty basic but 5 dollar campsite called Dalyston Recreation Reserve just off of Phillip Island to stay for the night, which was a bargain as all the campsites on the island were pretty expensive.
+We managed to find a pretty basic but 5-dollar campsite called Dalyston Recreation Reserve just off Phillip Island to stay for the night, which was a bargain as all the campsites on the island were pretty expensive.

 Overnight stay at Dalyston Recreation Reserve